Barancik Foundation challenges Asolo endowment donors

 SARASOTA — Asolo Repertory Theatre’s ambitious capital and endowment campaign, Staging Our Future, has made a significant leap forward with the awarding of a challenge grant from the Charles & Margery Barancik Foundation.

-Barancik Foundation President/CEO said Chuck and Margie Barancik believed theater “deepens the human experience” and believed in the importance of Asolo.

-“Now this lasting gift will honor their legacy through an organization they loved so dearly,” she said.
+“Theater deepens the human experience and Chuck and Margie long believed in the importance of the Asolo’s work in doing just that,” said Teri A. Hansen, president/CEO of Barancik Foundation.
+“Now this lasting gift will honor their legacy through an organization they loved so dearly.”

 Post a comment as